BenCaiello/isoSegDenoise/README.md

 ## Installation

-Typically, this program would be installed by *>>> pip install palmettobug* as this package will be a listed dependency of PalmettoBUg to be automatically installed with it.
+Typically, this program would be installed by *>>> pip install palmettobug* as this package will be a listed dependency of PalmettoBUG to be automatically installed with it.

 However, isoSegDenoise can be installed separately from PalmettoBUG if needed -- once published on PyPI, installation should be as simple as:

-    > pip install isoSegDenoise
+    > pip install isoSegDenoise[tensorflow]

 This should be run in a clean, **Python 3.10** environment (this was developed mainly using conda as the environment manager).
 It should also be possible to install with *Python 3.9*, but 3.10 is recommended unless you have a reason not to.

+You can try using a onnx / PyTorch model version of the original tensorflow Mesmer model by omitting the [tensorflow] tag (this will not download tensorflow / keras into the environment, and when tensorflow is absent, isoSegDenoise will default to using the Torch model.)

 This program can then be launched -- entirely separately from PalmettoBUG -- by issuing the command: